btmi/cinc/README.md

 The content of the [cinc.json](https://cinc.zinfonia.com/cinc.json) provides detail of the global distribution rules used by publishers to redirect any content to the appropriate representative sorted by Country (based on the ISO 3166-1 alpha-2 standard).

-Subscribed publishers can make changes to this information int the [Connect in Copyright](https://www.incopyright.com/cinc) section of the In© portal.
+Subscribed publishers can make changes to this information in the [Connect in Copyright](https://www.incopyright.com/cinc) section of the In© portal.

 Any errors in the distributor address information can be fixed by contacting Zinfonia Holdings [here](https://www.incopyright.com/contactus?subject=Address+Change)